Inflation-protected U.S. bonds have rallied but not everyone buys the story

 “There is a fear that the Fed expanding its balance sheet is going to create an inflationary impulse,” said Frank Rybinski, senior investment strategist at Aegon Asset Management.
 “I structurally don’t see that right now.”

-The rally in TIPS reflects an uptick in inflation expectations, with breakeven rates now showing an expectation of 1.4% on average for the coming decade.
+The rally in TIPS reflects an uptick in inflation expectations, with breakeven rates now showing an expectation of 1.4% on average for the coming decade USBEI10Y=RR.

 “My view is it will be difficult to see breakevens moving higher.
 There are structural disinflationary forces which remain as vigorous as before,” Pictet Wealth Management economist Thomas Costerg said, citing technology and globalization among the factors.